frankyeh/UNet-Studio-Website/doc/gui_cx.md

 | Pruning | helps remove noisy findings.
 Higher values may improve FDR with the expense of sensitivity. |
 | Normalize QA | Check this to homogenize data for potential scanner or site differences. <br>If your data contains scans acquired from different protocols (e.g. b-value, resolution ...etc.), you will need to check "Normalize QA" to homogenize the data |

-# Step C3e: Run connectometry and report the results
+## 3e: Run connectometry and report the results

 Click on the [**Step C3d: Run connectometry**] button and wait until the computation is finished.